-It is expected that liaisons will be meeting with high school teachers annually to evaluate course materials - regardless of how long the teacher has been teaching the concurrent enrollment course.
+Liaisons will meet with high school teachers annually to evaluate course materials - regardless of how long the teacher has been teaching the concurrent enrollment course.
 For new liaison/high school teacher pairings, it is acceptable to combine this review with the new teacher training.